rahuls98/Image-Processing-Stuff/README.md

 Explored so far:
 - Python, OpenCV and dlib for face detection.
 - Python, OpenCV and dlib for creating facial landmarks on a live feed.
+- Python, OpenCV and dlib for creating facial landmarks on pictures.
 - Python and Keras for comparing results of using Single layered NN's and CNN's for handwritten digit recognition.